DAMOS: Database of Mycenaean at Oslo

 - Provide an accesible and constantly updated corpus of Mycenaean Greek

-- Allow for systematic statistical inquires on (mostly linguistic) features of the texts
+- Allow for searches for various features of the texts and their metadata

 - Provide a practical and readily available source for materials to be used in teaching and dissemination.